All The Resources

 • Child labour greatly constrains the ability of a child to attend school.
 In nearly every country, a significant gap in attendance rates exists between those involved in child labour and those not.
 In Pakistan and Bangladesh, child labourers are four times less likely to be in school.

 • The COVID-19 pandemic has pushed more children out of school and into child labour.
 An additional nine million additional children are at risk of being pushed into child labor by the end of 2022 due to the pandemic.
-In a recent survey, the number of children accompanying their parents to brick kiln worksites in India increased 67% during the crisis.

 • Lack of documentation prevents children from continuing with education and increases their risk of becoming a child labourer.
 Approximately 850 million people around the world lack official documentation, disproportionately affecting minority groups.
 Around half of these are children, the majority of which are from low-income countries in Africa and South Asia.